-If you use Default HTML Browser mode (an external HTML browser for displaying the help files) go to File menu, click Preferences and enable the Check the box to enable the context-sensitive help navigator option.
+• If you use Default HTML Browser mode (an external HTML browser for displaying the Help files) go to File menu, click Preferences and select the Enable the context-sensitive Help Navigator option.
 Then restart the Help Navigator.

-Troubleshooting online help on UNIX
+Troubleshooting online Help on UNIX